aclater/copperclaw/README.md

 # COPPERCLAW

-A Red Hat–native simulation of the **F3EAD targeting cycle** (Find–Fix–Finish–Exploit–Assess–Develop) using LLM agents.
+A simulation of the **F3EAD targeting cycle** (Find–Fix–Finish–Exploit–Assess–Develop) using LLM agents.
 Built as a reference implementation for sovereign, open-standards-based decision acceleration, compatible with NATO and UK MoD tooling.

 ---